sam-hosseini/freelancing-in-finland/README.md

 * In your business plan, you have specified how much **own funding** you have available to you.
 You need to provide a proof of your claimed own funding as an attachment to your application.
 This proof doesn't have to be official.
 I personally printed a pdf from my netbank account overview and that was enough for a successful application.

-Also, the amount of money available to you, no matter how high, does not influence the decision of TE-services negatively.
+* The amount of **own funding** available to you, no matter how high, does not influence the decision of TE-services negatively.
+In addition, when applying for startup grant payments later once startup grant is granted, the salary you've taken from your own company does not affect the payment application negatively either.

 * Apply for startup grant [electronically](https://asiointi.mol.fi/omaasiointi/?kieli=fi) (only available in Finnish) and you will get an electronic decision within 2 weeks (official estimation).
 Official decision letter should arrive by post soon after the decision is served (~1 week).